joheras/DeepClas4Bio/README.md

 ````
     sudo pip3 install deepclas4bio
 ````
-If you want to use Caffe framework you have to insatalle it following the steps of the [Caffe project](http://caffe.berkeleyvision.org/install_apt.html).
+If you want to use Caffe framework you have to install it following the steps of the [Caffe project](http://caffe.berkeleyvision.org/install_apt.html).

 ### Windows